OPT Basics

 How many days of unemployment are allowed on OPT?

 The 90-day limit applies to your initial OPT period.
-For STEM OPT, you get a separate 60-day allowance.
+Per 8 CFR § 214.16(f), STEM OPT holders receive a separate 60-day allowance.
 Unused days from initial OPT do not carry forward to the STEM period.
+TrackMyOPT's unemployment clock tracks these days automatically.

 Key Facts